flagpolejs/flagpole/docs/dom-element.md

 ### name: string (readonly)

-Get a friendly name for this DOMElement, which may be something like the selector if it's an element or something similar that is hopefully human readable.
+Get a friendly name for this `DOMElement`, which may be something like the selector if it's an element or something similar that is hopefully human readable.
 This is mainly used when you do not provide specific assertion messages so that Flagpole can create meaningful default messages.

 ### path: string (readonly)

-The selector requested to query this DOMElement.
+The selector requested to query this `DOMElement`.